-- There are two types of professional liability insurance policies available for RMTs: claims-made and occurrence policies.
+- Two professional liability insurance policies are available for RMTs: claims-made and occurrence policies.
 Claims-made policies cover the therapist for any lawsuit filed during the policy period, while occurrence policies cover the therapist for any lawsuit filed regardless of when the incident occurred.

-- Liability insurance provides coverage for legal fees, settlements or judgments, and damages to the plaintiff.
-Having liability insurance can give peace of mind, financial protection, and a sense of professionalism in the massage therapy industry.
+- Liability insurance covers legal fees, settlements or judgments, and damages to the plaintiff.
+Liability insurance can give peace of mind, financial protection, and a sense of professionalism in the massage therapy industry.

 Importance of Professional Liability Insurance

 Securing professional liability insurance is critical for safeguarding your practice as a practitioner.
 It protects from legal claims arising from malpractice or negligence during your professional duties.
 This type of insurance is essential to mitigate the financial risks of lawsuits and ensure the sustainability of your practice.